0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Services/WinRM - Windows Remote Management.md

 ---
 Ports: 5985, 5986
-Description: Is a Microsoft protocol that allows remote management of Windows machines over HTTP(S) using SOAP.
-On the backend it's utilising WMI, so you can think of it as an HTTP based API for WMI.
+Description: "Is a Microsoft protocol that allows remote management of Windows machines over HTTP(S) using SOAP.
+On the backend it's utilising WMI, so you can think of it as an HTTP based API for WMI."
 ---

 >[!info]